+Figure x – Use case: MG connected to multiple, different TLS domains

-R-x.y/1: The MGC is required to provide the TLS domain towards the MG upon creation of a TLS endpoint.
+R-8.1/1: The MGC is required to provide the TLS domain towards the MG upon creation of a TLS endpoint, under the condition of multiple TLS domains connected to the MG.

+R-8.1/2: The MGC is not required to provide TLS domain related information to the MG, under the condition that just a single TLS domain would be served.

-R-x.y/2: The MG is required to apply the TLS profile based on the provided TLS domain for the created TLS endpoint.
+R-8.1/3: The MG is required to apply the TLS profile based on the provided TLS domain for the created TLS endpoint.

-R-x.y/3: The MG is required to use the certificate for authentication that is associated with the provided TLS domain, if certificate based authentication if applicable.
+R-8.1/4: The MG is required to use the certificate for authentication that is associated with the provided TLS domain, if certificate based authentication if applicable.

 8.2 Client/Server Mode

-R-x.y/1: The MG is required to support both the TLS server and TLS client mode.
+R-8.2/1: The MG is required to support both the TLS server and TLS client mode.

 The TLS standards do not make any correlation between the initiation of the underlying transport connection and the TLS server/client mode.
-Thus this mode is decoupled from the SDP setup attribute.
+Thus this mode is decoupled from the (TCP) SDP “a=setup:” attribute, as used for TLS-based SDP indications (see clause 4/[IETF RFC 4572]).

-R-x.y/2: The MGC is required to indicate the TLS server/client role to the MG.
+R-8.2/2: The MGC is required to indicate the TLS server/client role to the MG.

+NOTE – There is not any existing TLS related SDP defined which represents TLS client/server semantic.
+[IETF RFC 4572] intentionally delegates such control information up to the application (layer).

-R-x.y/3: The MG is required to select the TLS client or TLS server role based on an H.248.TLS property.
+R-8.2/3: The MG is required to select the TLS client or TLS server role based on the MGC request.

 ____________________